be_ixf;ym_202312 d_03; ct_100

 Institutional Investor took a look at why private credit was able to navigate so successfully through the pandemic, and found several common reasons among private debt managers.

 But these were managers who had already deployed capital, based on strong underwriting procedures, knowledge, and expertise on how to structure and manage direct lending deals.
-They had the ability to select the strongest companies and quickly close larger deals with companies on the upper range of the middle-market spectrum.
+They had the ability to select from among the strongest companies and quickly close larger deals with companies on the upper range of the middle-market spectrum.

 WHAT DO COVENANTS DO?